Cluster and Node Management

 To create a cluster, the logged-in user must be a system-level user.

-For more information on creating clusters, see Ocient Application Configuration.
+For details about creating clusters, see Ocient Application Configuration.

 Syntax